dajuric/accord-net-extensions/README.md

 <p align="justify">
   <ul>
     <li>
      If you like the project please star it in order to help to spread the word.
-That way you will make the framework more significant and in the same time you will motivate me to improve it, so the benefit would be mutual.
+That way you will make the framework more significant and in the same time you will motivate me to improve it, so the benefit is mutual.
     </li>

     <li>